 - Shared charitable mission to improve the health of the communities we serve.

-- Commitments to retain critical services in an affordable setting, including acute inpatient and outpatient services, consisting of surgical, emergency, radiology, oncology, behavioral health, substance abuse care and lab units.
+- Commitments to retain critical services in an affordable setting, including acute inpatient and outpatient services, consisting of surgical, emergency, radiology, oncology, behavioral health, substance abuse care and lab units (find more info here).

-- Capital support for routine and strategic capital needs, as well as for technology and infrastructure upgrades.
+- Capital support for routine and strategic capital needs, as well as for technology and infrastructure upgrades such as practice management (Click here to learn about Practice management).

 - Support for targeted provider recruitment, particularly in Primary Care and Psychiatry.